It is a wedding planning company in Tenerife. Usually assisting couples from abroad, also available for locals.

 Sadly I must add that I’ve met quite a few people from abroad who have lived here for decades and have never really explored the full beauty of the island.

-TM:Many photographers seem to favour early morning for their landscapes. is there a time of day or season on Tenerife that you particularly enjoy capturing?
+enter TM:Many photographers seem to favour early morning for their landscapes. is there a time of day or season on Tenerife that you particularly enjoy capturing?

 Absolutely, photography is all about capturing light.
 The best times are sunrise and sunset.
 The light at those hours transforms dramatically.
 This “golden light” not only makes everything much more visually pleasing but is also a very exciting experience to watch how some of nature’s most dramatic spectacles of light unfold in the sky.
 I love getting up early in the morning to chase light.

-TM:What camera(s) and equipment do you use and why?
+enter site TM:What camera(s) and equipment do you use and why?

 I use a Nikon D300s with 12megapixels which is an absolute gem.
 The D300s is classed as a semi-professional camera and becoming a bit out of date in digital terms.
 Despite this its image quality and capabilities are more than enough.
 It’s all down to image quality and most of all the person behind the lens.
 Cameras don’t take pictures, people do.